 Make sure your first aid kit is complete, take time to update your emergency documents, and toss any expired medications.
-It’s important to get rid of expired medicines for several reasons: Expired drugs don’t work, they take up space, and you risk accidentally using the wrong prescription.
-Also, make sure to call your city’s waste service to learn the best practices for disposing of old medications.
+It’s essential to get rid of expired medicines for several reasons: Expired drugs don’t work, take up space, and you risk accidentally using the wrong prescription.
+Also, call your city’s waste service to learn the best practices for disposing of old medications.

 5. Organize those piles around the house.